 Gilliland also recommends that candidates have adequate opportunities to demonstrate their knowledge, skills and abilities.
-This can be accomplished by ensuring that the selection system is comprised of multiple components, such as a selection interview, work sample, personality inventory, and cognitive ability test.
+This recommendation is aligned with Schuler's (1993) participation dimension of social validity.
+It can be accomplished by first ensuring that the selection system is comprised of multiple components, such as a selection interview, work sample, personality inventory, and cognitive ability test.
 This enables candidates to demonstrate their abilities across a broad range of areas and increases the chances that more competencies are assessed.
 Further, it is essential that tests/interviews are comprised of multiple items and that the full range of relevant competencies is assessed.
-Finally, it is important to acknowledge the changing nature of jobs and to ensure that the program is modified over time to keep it relevant.
+Finally, it is important to acknowledge the changing nature of jobs and to ensure that the program is monitored and modified over time to keep it relevant.